jymchng/sosecrets-core/README.md

 * func: A function used to generate the initial value of the `Secret` object.
 Ignored if value is provided.
 * func_args: Positional arguments to pass to the `func` function.
 * func_kwargs: Keyword arguments to pass to the `func` function.
 * max_expose_count: The maximum number of times the `Secret` object can be exposed.
-Set to -1 for unlimited.
+Initialized to -1 for unlimited.

 Raises: